ADHD Adult Symptoms, Treatment, And How To Get Mental Health Support

 Always consult with a medical or mental health professional before starting or stopping medication.

-There are many ways that therapy can be helpful for you as an adult with ADHD.
+Therapy can be helpful for many adults with ADHD in many different ways.
 A therapist can help you learn effective strategies for dealing with challenges in accomplishing tasks, managing time, or replacing maladaptive behaviors.
 They can also help you process the often difficult feelings you may experience as a result of ADHD.
 You may also want to consider support groups to talk to people who are experiencing some of the same challenges you are as another line of support.

 Avoid multitasking